ronaspen/Tableau-Challenge/README.md

 I did the same with joining December, Jan and Feb, and exported it to a 'winter months' excel file.
 I have added a folder with images of all the worksheets, dashboards and story, just incase there is any issue with Tableau Public.

+I then joined both the summer and winter excel files on another jupyter notebook, and exported it as a new excel file.

+I uploaded this summer/winter combined excel file to Tableau, and this is the file I used for the visualisations

+All the relevant excel files and jupyter notebook files are in this Github repo

 Some findings from the data:
 -almost double the amount of trips are taken in summer as in winter -peak hours don't change too much in summer v winter - the peak evening hour in winter is one hour earlier